bbrewington/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 <Expandable alt_header="Fetch metric aliases">

-You can query metrics using their defined aliases.
-Aliases allow you to use simpler or more intuitive names for metrics instead of their full definitions.
+You can query metrics using aliases, which allow you to use simpler or more intuitive names for metrics instead of their full definitions.

 ```sql
 select * from {{
     semantic_layer.query(metrics=[Metric("metric_name", alias="metric_alias")])
 }}
 ```

+You can define an alias at query time even if the alias isn't defined in the metric configuration.
+The query will return the alias as the metric name.
+For example, if you define an alias for `revenue` as `banana`, the query will return a column named `banana` even if `banana` isn't defined in the metric configuration.

 For more a more detailed example, see [Query metric alias](#query-metric-alias).
 </Expandable>